rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-Session2-intro-to-ceres.md

 cat file1.txt file2.txt file3.txt
 ```

-The last command should concatenate all three files and print everything to stdout.
+The last command should concatenate the printing of all three files to stdout.

+<br><br>

 **Using cat to create textfiles**